les1smore/Stat-Notes/README.md

 ---

 ## Hypothesis Test

+### 4 Steps in Hypothesis testing
+**Step 1.
+Define null and alternative hypothesis**
+- **Null hypothesis (H0)** can be stated differently depends on the statistical tests, but generalize to the claim that no difference, no relationship or no dependency exists between two or more variables.
+- **Alternative hypothesis (H1)** is contradictory to the null hypothesis and it claims that relationships exist.
+It is the hypothesis that we would like to prove right.
+However, a more conservational approach is favored in statistics where we always assume null hypothesis is true and try to find evidence to reject the null hypothesis.

+**Step 2.
+Choose the appropriate test**
 1. **t-test independent:** parametric version of 2 groups paired data

 2. **ANOVA:** parametric version of more than 2 groups and unpaired data - To find which group or groups cause the difference, we need to perform a *posthoc test/pairwise comparison* e.g.`Bonferroni adjustment`

 3. **Mann Whitney U:** nonparametric version of 2 group comparison for unpaired data

 4. **Kruskal-Wallis:** the nonparametric version of ANOVA for unpaired data (the data is collected from different sources)

 5. **t-test dependent:** The data is paired since data is collected from the same individuals and assumptions are satisfied

 6. **Wilcoxon signed-rank test:** The normality assumption is not satisfied; therefore, we need to use the nonparametric version for 2 groups of paired data

 7. **Friedman Chi-Square:** nonparametric version of ANOVA for more than 2 groups paired data